ngeor/kafka-windows-service-wrapper/README.md

 ![Kafka and ZooKeeper installed as Windows Services](./services.png?raw=true "Kafka and ZooKeeper installed as Windows Services")

 ## Prerequisites
-It is expected that you've already downloaded and unzipped the Kafka zip bundle from the official website.
+It is expected that you've already downloaded and unzipped the Kafka zip bundle [from the official website](https://kafka.apache.org/downloads).
+Tested with [2.8.1](https://archive.apache.org/dist/kafka/2.8.1/kafka_2.13-2.8.1.tgz).
 Additionally, it is assumed that you haven't modified any files or the folder structure.

 ## Installing using the prebuilt binaries